Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-Let us now have a close examination on the spin polarization variation with momentum, energy location and the light polarization geometry.
-In Fig. 4a, the EDC pair for the momentum S5 corresponds to right Fermi momentum k$_{FR}$ in Fig. 4c.
-The peak located near the Fermi level (E$_F$) comes from the upper branch of the Dirac cone while the peak with 0.58 eV binding energy is from the lower Dirac cone.
-The EDCs from the left and the right channels show clear intensity difference at these two peak positions, indicating there is in-plane spin polarization along the Z direction at k$_{FR}$ of the surface band.
-Moreover, the intensity of the left-channel EDC (blue line) is lower than that of the right-channel EDC (red line) for both the near-E$_F$ peak and the 0.58 eV peak, indicating they have the same spin polarization direction.
-By comparing with the spin-resolved measurement of Au(111) (Fig. 3f), the higher intensity of the right channel means that the dominant in-plane spin polarization is tangential to the constant energy contours at k$_{FR}$ and points upward for both the points on the upper Dirac cone and the lower Dirac cone, as marked in the right panel of Fig. 4c.
-When the momentum moves to S4 that is between k$_{FR}$ and the $\bar{\Gamma}$ point, there are three peaks observed in the spin-resolved EDCs: the peak close to the Fermi level is from the bulk conduction band which is not relevant to our present study, while the other two peaks around 0.28 eV and 0.44 eV come from the surface band above and below the Dirac cone, respectively.
-It is clear that these two peaks of the surface band show similar spin polarization behavior as observed at k$_{FR}$.
-The momentum S3 is close to the $\bar{\Gamma}$ point and the intensity difference between the spin-resolved EDC pair is small, indicating that the in-plane spin polarization along the Z direction is close to zero.
-After the momentum goes across the $\bar{\Gamma}$ point to the S2 and S1 points, the peak from the upper Dirac cone shows spin polarization again but with the measured intensities reversed when compared with the measurements for S5 and S4.
-This means that the dominant spin polarization direction for S1 and S2 is opposite to that in S4 and S5 for the upper Dirac cone.
-The intensity of the lower Dirac cone is relatively lower than that of S5 and S4, probably caused by the matrix element effects in the photoemission process.
-But the intensity from the lower Dirac cone is rather strong for the S1 momentum point close to the left Fermi momentum k$_{FL}$ as marked in Fig. 4c.
-Apparently the dominant spin polarization direction at k$_{FL}$ is opposite to that at k$_{FR}$ for both the upper Dirac cone and the lower Dirac cone.
-This leads to a spin texture shown in the right panel of Fig. 4c where the upper Dirac cone and the lower Dirac cone show the same right-handed chirality.
-Our SARPES results in the {\it s} polarization geometry (Fig. 4a and 4c) uncover, for the first time, a surprising spin texture where the upper Dirac cone shares the same spin chirality with the lower one.
+Let us now have a close examination on the spin polarization variation with momentum, energy and the light polarization.
+We start with the {\it s} polarization geometry measurements as shown in Fig. 3a and 3c.
+In the spin-resolved EDCs for the momentum S5 corresponding to the right Fermi momentum k$_\text{FR}$ in Fig. 3c, the peak located near the Fermi level (E$_\text{F}$) comes from the upper Dirac cone while the peak with 0.58 eV binding energy is from the lower Dirac cone.
+At both of these two peak positions, the up-spin component dominates.
+This means that the dominant in-plane spin orientation points upward for both the points on the upper Dirac cone and the lower Dirac cone at this momentum k$_\text{FR}$, as marked in the right panel of Fig. 3c.
+When the momentum moves to S4 that is between k$_\text{FR}$ and the $\bar{\Gamma}$ point, there are three peaks observed in the spin-resolved EDCs: the peak close to the Fermi level is from the bulk conduction band, while the other two peaks around 0.28 eV and 0.44 eV come from the surface band above and below the Dirac cone, respectively.
+It is clear that these two peaks of the Dirac surface state show similar spin polarization behavior as observed at k$_\text{FR}$.
+The momentum S3 is close to the $\bar{\Gamma}$ point and the up-spin EDC is nearly identical to the down-spin one, indicating that the in-plane spin polarization along the Z direction is very small.
+After the momentum goes across the $\bar{\Gamma}$ point to the S2 and S1 points, the peak from the upper Dirac cone shows spin polarization again but with the opposite spin orientation when compared with the measurements for S5 and S4.
+This means that the dominant spin direction for S1 and S2 is opposite to that of S4 and S5 for the upper Dirac cone.
+The intensity of the lower Dirac cone at S1 and S2 points is relatively lower than that at S5 and S4 points, probably caused by the matrix element effects in the photoemission process.
+It is clear that, for the S1 momentum point close to the left Fermi momentum k$_\text{FL}$ as marked in Fig. 3c, the down-spin component dominates for both the upper and lower Dirac cones, indicating that the dominant in-plane spin orientation points downward for both the upper and lower Dirac cones near k$_\text{FL}$ , as marked in the right side of Fig. 3c.
+The opposite spin-orientation at the left and right Fermi momenta is consistent with the unique spin-momentum locked spin texture in topological insulators.
+Our SARPES results in the {\it s} polarization geometry (Fig. 3a and 3c) uncover, for the first time, an unexpected spin texture where the upper Dirac cone shares the same right-handed chirality with the lower one.
 Such a spin texture is unusual from the normal spin texture of topological insulators as usually considered (Fig. 2a).